 Avoid the filter bubble

-Many librarians like to curate and organize sources using a platform called LibGuides, so this is what I search for when I’m looking for good academic and archival sources.
-Search libguides middle east treaties on Google and you’ll find tax law at NYU.
+Many librarians like to curate and organize good sources on library guides, or “libguides.”
+This is what I search for when I’m looking for what other librarians have already evaluated.
+If I search libguides middle east treaties on Google, I find tax law at New York University.

-Or search for middle east treaties on the LibGuides Community website, which gives me a guide to primary sources at Naval Postgraduate School.
-This doesn’t mention the Middle East, but Greta’s guide to government sources looks wonderfully useful.
+If I search middle east treaties on the Libguides community website, I find primary sources at the Naval Postgraduate School.
+This doesn’t mention the Middle East, but Greta’s guide to government sources looks detailed and useful.